Strategy and Performance

 Shapiro built his career on parallel tracks of for-profit corporate leadership and consumer marketing, and non-profit arts strategic planning and board leadership.
 From 1983 to 2007 he worked with industry-leading consumer companies to increase their top-line performance, membership rolls, and new product offerings.

-With CuSP, Shapiro is currently guiding strategic planning projects for the Speed Museum of Art in Louisville, which recently doubled its physical space, and the Davis Museum at Wellesley College.
-He is leading an ongoing statistical data survey for an alliance of 15 campus-based museums in the Northeast.
-Earlier this year he completed the inaugural plan for the Institute of Contemporary Art, Miami.
+Shapiro is leading an ongoing statistical data survey for an alliance of 14 campus-based museums in the Northeast.
 Shapiro is also an ongoing advisor and facilitator to the Terra Foundation for American Art as it develops the multi-year, multi-partner Art Design Chicago debuting in 2018.

 As an ongoing consultant and advisor to the board of the Association of Academic Museums and Galleries (AAMG), Shapiro lead the development of their strategic framework and advocacy plan.
 Shapiro recently worked with Kenyon College’s Gund Gallery and with the Colorado State University Art Museum on strategic plans.